 We invite you to step forward and join the Hazon Rabbinical Advisory Board to ensure that our children, grandchildren and great grandchildren down the line for millennia can share in Earth’s bounty and wonder.
 We, your co-chairs, Robin Damsky and Aaron Philmus, look forward to walking this journey with you.

-I am honored to co-chair Hazon’s rabbinical council.
+I am honored to co-chair Hazon’s Rabbinic Advisory Board.
 My journey began as a wildlife ecologist and naturalist educator in New Jersey and now I am a homesteading rabbi living on the parsonage by the shul.
 In my early years I spent countless hours observing nature, journaling, and opening up to the power of Spirit that moves through all things.
 I felt very close to Native American traditions and also studied in Australia with Aborigines.
 But eventually, I longed to know about my own ancestral traditions.

 At the Arava institute in Israel (another Hazon affiliate), I studied ecology and environmental science with Christians and Muslims during the 2nd intifada.
 It gave us hope in a dark time to share our love and concern for the earth as fellow human beings.
 At the Teva Learning Center I was thrilled to be part of a group of spiritually orientated Jews who used experiential education as a form of eco-activism.
 A few years later, I was a rabbinical student in NYC and participated in the Hazon Food Beit Midrash with my wife (a professional chef and foodie).
 We participated in Hazon food conferences, bike rides, and Sukkahfests.
 I have also partnered with the Jewish Initiative for Animals to bring my perspective as a rabbi/homesteader to JOFFEE gatherings.